 Our detailed look at confirmation statements contains everything you need to know: when you need to submit it, what needs to be included, and how it differs from the Annual Return, which it replaced in 2016.

-Details about your company finances must be made public in accordance with the Companies Act 2006.
-You must file a set of abbreviated accounts to Companies House every year, which means the company’s Statement of Financial Position and its footnotes.
+Details about your company finances must be made public in accordance with the Companies Act 2006 and accounting standards.
+You must submit a set of accounts to Companies House every year, which includes the company’s Income Statement, Statement of Financial Position and other information in footnotes.

 This is a return filed to HMRC once a year containing details of your company’s income, minus any tax allowances and expenses.
 The remaining figure – your profit – will then be used to calculate how much Corporation Tax your company owes.